Why Exterior Flashing Develops Leaks

 When flashing is installed correctly, water should move outward and downward onto the exterior surface.
 When flashing is damaged, poorly layered, missing, corroded, or separated from nearby materials, water can slip behind siding, roofing, trim, or wall coverings.
 Over time, that water can create hidden moisture damage inside the structure.

-This article explains why exterior flashing develops leaks.
-It focuses on causes, not symptom identification or repair instructions.
+Most flashing leaks begin when the drainage path is interrupted: the flashing is missing, reversed, too short, deteriorated, pulled loose, or sealed in a way that traps water instead of releasing it.
+This article focuses on causes, not symptom identification or repair instructions.
 If you are still trying to recognize the warning signs, start with signs of failed exterior flashing.
 If you are already seeing moisture and need to trace the source, use how to detect water intrusion from flashing failures.

 How Exterior Flashing Is Supposed to Work